 Code Enforcement Officers work to protect the health, safety and welfare of citizens by responding to citizen complaints about premise and housing code violations, abandoned automobiles, overgrown weedlots and other environmental hazards.
 As a result, Code Enforcement Officers help eliminate negative elements which impact the environmental and structural safety of the neighborhoods.

 In addition, Code Enforcement Officers are responsible for the systematic inspection of all rental property in the City to insure that all rental property is maintained within City Code standards.
 The Rental Inspection Program, requested by Little Rock neighborhood associations, was implemented in May 1994.
 Annual funding for the program was created through a one (1)-half cent sales tax passed by citizens on December 14, 1993, which allowed for additional Code Enforcement Officers to be hired.

-Currently, thirty-one (31) Code Enforcement Officers work out of Neighborhood Alert Centers located in five (5) large Code Enforcement Districts that cover the City.
+Currently, thirty-one (31) Code Enforcement Officers work out of Neighborhood Resource Centers located in five (5) large Code Enforcement Districts that cover the City.
 Five (5) senior Code Enforcement Officers, one (1) for each District, supervise the thirty-one (31) Code Enforcement Officers.
-Like other members of the Alert Center team, Code Enforcement Officers often go beyond the traditional nature of their jobs to assist residents in finding ways to correct housing problems which may violate City Code.
+Like other members of the Resource Center team, Code Enforcement Officers often go beyond the traditional nature of their jobs to assist residents in finding ways to correct housing problems which may violate City Code.

-In addition, Neighborhood Facilitators attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
+In addition, Neighborhood Resource Specialists attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
 They are provided the opportunity to flex their work schedules to include evening and weekend hours so they can attend these meetings.